Root-finding Approaches for Computing Conformal Prediction Set: Computing Conformal Prediction Set

 \paragraph{Drawbacks.}

 Full conformal prediction set is \emph{not always} an interval.
 When it is a union of few well separated intervals, our proposed method cannot be applied without finely bracketing these intervals.
 One can include a human in the loop.
-The discrete function $\pi^{(\epsilon_0)}$ offers a cheap pre-visualization of the landscape of the conformity function that allows to detect these situations and infer a proper bracketing.
-At this point, efficiently enumerating all the roots remain a challenging task that we leave as an open problem.
-In the following proposition, we provide a sufficient condition so that the conformal set is an interval.
+The discrete function $\pi^{(\epsilon_0)}$ offers a cheap pre-visualization of the landscape of the conformity function that allows to detect these situations, and infer a proper bracketing.
+At this point, efficiently enumerating all the roots remains a challenging task that we leave as an open problem.
+In the following proposition, we provide a sufficient condition so that the conformal set is an interval. \eug{It essentially consists of a simple condition so that the conformity function is monotonically increasing until it reaches its maximum value, and then monotonically decreasing.}

-\begin{proposition} If for any $i$ in $[n]$, the difference of instance-wise error function $z \mapsto E_i(z) - E_{n+1}(z)$ is quasi-concave and has two zeros $a_i \leq b_i$ such that
+\begin{proposition} If for any $i$ in $[n]$, the difference of instance-wise error function $z \mapsto E_i(z) - E_{n+1}(z)$ is quasi-concave, and has two zeros $a_i \leq b_i$ such that

-then the typicalness function $\pi(\cdot)$ is quasi-concave and the conformal prediction set at a level $\alpha \in (0, 1)$ is either empty or an interval. \end{proposition}
+then the typicalness function $\pi(\cdot)$ is quasi-concave, and the conformal prediction set at a level $\alpha \in (0, 1)$ is either empty or an interval. \end{proposition}